Aweeeezy/CueLoop/README.md

    beginning at step 3.

 **Pending Fixes**
-* Install ffmpeg buildpack for Heroku.
+* Figure out how to detect window.onbeforeunload event for mobile browsers.
 * When user who wants to play audio locally joins a booth midway through a song, that user's audio tag should begin with a start offset to match that of the booth creator's audio tag. **I believe the required attribute,